Subscribe

 During discovery, ITRex’s business analyst studied the client’s needs and designed a functional map of the future solution.
 The proposed solution would help both the client’s partners and staff communicate seamlessly within a partner module.

-Thus, after carrying out the discovery activities, the client got an exhaustive functional map of the future solution that is to be realized using the PHP Symfony framework.
+Thus, after carrying out the discovery activities, the client got an exhaustive functional map of the future solution that was to be realized using the PHP Symfony framework.

 So, go for discovery activities if the solution in question is complex and features many integrations.
 The discovery phase will help you single out core features to concentrate on during the first development iteration in order to start getting value upfront.